France's Hollande urges euro zone growth effort

 "I see that for the moment they want to be more in retreat.
 The British are tied by the accords they have signed up to.
 They can't detach from them.
 At least they have the merit of clarity.
 They aren't in the euro zone or budgetary union.
 I don't intend to force them," he is quoted as saying.

-British Prime Minister David Cameron, facing a restive "eurosceptic" element within his Conservative Party, is in favour of a referendum on whether Britain should agree a fresh settlement with the 27-member bloc.
+British Prime Minister David Cameron, facing a restive "eurosceptic" element within his Conservative Party, is in favor of a referendum on whether Britain should agree a fresh settlement with the 27-member bloc.

 "Certain countries don't want to join: that's their choice.
 But why should they come telling us how the euro zone should be run?
 It's a pretension I hear but that I don't think meets the need for coherence," Hollande told the Guardian.